Dividend Rate

 A high dividend rate provides two clear and distinct signals to the market.
 First, it indicates that the management believes in the company’s ability to generate steady cash flow from its operations for the foreseeable future.
 Second, it indicates that management faces limited options in terms of expansion and growth.

-A declaration of a dividend or an increase in a dividend is generally seen as positive signals by the market because even if there’s not much room for the company to grow, a high dividend reduces the agency problem.
+A declaration of a dividend or an increase in a dividend is generally seen as a positive signal by the market because even if there’s not much room for the company to grow, a high dividend reduces the agency problem.

 Tax Implications of Dividends